Schwimmen: Playing

 In an 'open game' (offenes Spiel) the dealer deals three cards, face down and individually, to each other player and then deals to self 2 packets of three cards.
 The dealer looks at the cards from one packet and decides whether or not to play with them.
-If the dealer is happy to play with the cards from this first packet, lay the second packet must be laid face up in the middle of the table.
+If the dealer is happy to play with the cards from this first packet, the second packet is laid face up in the middle of the table.
 If the dealer does not want to play with the first packet, these three cards are laid face up in the middle of the table and the dealer must play with the cards in the second packet.
 The remaining cards are put to one side.

 Eldest hand, the player left of the dealer, begins.
 Players may either swap one card or all three of their hand cards with the cards in the middle – but not two cards.
-A player doesn't want to exchange may either say "I'll shove" ("Ich schiebe") or close the game by 'knocking', usually by knocking on the table.
+A player who doesn't want to exchange may either say "I'll shove" ("Ich schiebe") or close the game by 'knocking', usually by knocking on the table.
 In some areas players may say "I'm closing" ("Ich mache zu.") instead of knocking.